Frequently Asked Questions

 How do I best link backing tracks (music files) with songs?

 Copy the music (MP3) file into the SongBook folder, and insert a {musicpath: file.mp3} statement in the song.
 This works on all platforms.
-Dropbox Sync will also synchronize the music files in the SongBook folder.
+Cloud Sync will also synchronize the music files in the SongBook folder.
 There's an option in SongBook Android and iOS to start the linked music together with auto-scrolling.
 Use the standard volume controls of the platform to adjust the playback volume.

 I play in a band and what to share my songs with my band members.
 What's the best way to do that?